-At the beginning of an interview, Voth who was the first openly gay national athlete from Canada, stressed that he does not want to disclose the team or country in which his contract was retracted.
-The major reason for this is that it was not his intention to get back at them.
-Voth added there was discrimination in that club, but this was definitely not the only place where it occurs.
+At the beginning of an interview, Voth, who was the first openly gay national athlete from Canada, stressed that he did not want to disclose the team or the country where his contract was retracted.
+The major reason why he wanted to avoid to name the “guilty party” is that his intention was not to get back at them.
+Voth emphasized that discrimination took place in the club, but it was definitely not the only place where it occurs in volleyball today.

-How difficult was to reveal your sexual orientation and what were your thoughts about what is going to happen afterwards?
+How difficult was to reveal your sexual orientation and what were your thoughts about what is going to happen afterward?